Dr Gill Smith

 Dr Jan Smith

-Jan is a Chartered Psychologist, Executive Coach, author, campaigner and is the Director of Healthy You Ltd. She has over 15 year’s experience in providing psychological support, to those affected by serious injuries sustained through birth, road traffic injuries, industrial injuries, serious assault and clinical negligence.
-Jan also carries out expert witness assessments and reports for those with psychological injuries sustained through birth trauma or clinical negligence.
+Jan is a Chartered Psychologist, Executive Coach, author, campaigner and is the Director of Healthy You Ltd. She has over 15 year’s experience in providing psychological support, to those affected by road traffic injuries, industrial injuries, serious assault and clinical negligence.
+Jan carries out expert witness assessments and reports for those with psychological injuries sustained through serious injury, assault or clinical negligence.
 She has a research post at Sheffield Hallam University.

 In 2014, Jan developed our birth trauma service, which supports mums/birthing partners and staff affected by birth trauma.
 Jan has extensive experience in helping families through their litigation process, particularly in cases where their child sustained life-changing injuries at birth.
 Jan campaigns to improve safety in maternity services for families and staff.
 She is the Clinical Lead at the Make Birth Better campaign (www.makebirthbetter.org).
 Jan is the current lead for the Parliamentary Working Group for Birth Trauma.
 She also provides training in the UK and internationally to maternity students and healthcare professionals on birth trauma and its impact.
 Jan is an expert advisor on a number of committees providing input into maternity services.